 But the radical existentialism I offer also needs to avoid a second danger (which is symmetrical to ontological indifferentiation): a bad reaction against the necessary fight against the Great divides, a reaction I call the morals of symbolic identities.
-Let us think about the way some French psychoanalysts and anthropologists have used the notion of the Symbolic Order, which they have reshaped through a very restrictive reading of Jacques Lacan and Claude Levi-Strauss, in order to justify rigid sexual identities, the prohibition of gay marriage, and the refusal of the adoption of children by non-heterosexual parents.
-These thinkers, who participated in the building of a reactionary discourse that is nowadays well established in France, use the concept of a fixed Symbolic Order in order to legitimate the worst reactionary splits (between, for example, the good symbolic-born parents and the bad natural ones).
-In order to avoid at once ontological indifferentiation and the morals of symbolic identities, I argue in favor of a field of existential differences that will be able to describe what links singularities without obliterating their separation, their reciprocal extraterritoriality.
+Let us think about the way some French psychoanalysts and anthropologists have used the notion of the symbolic order, which they have reshaped through a very restrictive reading of Jacques Lacan and Claude Levi-Strauss, in order to justify rigid sexual identities, the prohibition of gay marriage, and the refusal of the adoption of children by nonheterosexual parents.
+These thinkers, who participated in the building of a reactionary discourse that is nowadays well established in France, use the concept of a fixed symbolic order in order to legitimate the worst reactionary splits (between, for example, the good symbolic-born parents and the bad natural ones).
+In order to avoid ontological indifferentiation and the morals of symbolic identities, I argue in favor of a field of existential differences that will be able to describe what links singularities without obliterating their separation, their reciprocal extraterritoriality.

-Let us briefly discuss what constitutes the field of existential differences:

-- 1. A field is not a substance: asubstantial, invisible, “potential,” the field only reveals itself after bodies have emerged.
-Only existing beings can attest to the ontological field: before they exist, there is no difference between the field and nothingness, and in this sense – against any sort of ontological turn trying to re-establish, in contemporary anthropology and philosophy, the preeminence of a metaphysics a priori uttering what should be said on cultures, politics, and aesthetics - there is no possible ontology prior to any existentialism, understood as what gives priority to the emergence as such of entities.
-Yet when object-oriented philosopher Graham Harman argues, on the basis of his reading of Latour, that there are only “actants” and no “potential,” no “virtual,” no “pre-individual” reality, he actually erases the dynamic difference between existences and the ontological field that we need retrospectively – only after the fact of existence - to recognize.
-This erasure could lead to the idea of a “flat” immanent world that – I argue - denies existence and its depth of field.
-Flatness or depth: this is the crucial philosophical alternative of our time
+Let us briefly discuss what constitutes the field of existential differences.
+First, a field is not a substance: asubstantial, invisible, “potential,” the field only reveals itself after bodies have emerged.
+Only existing beings can attest to the ontological field: before they exist, there is no difference between the field and nothingness, and in this sense—against any sort of ontological turn trying to reestablish, in contemporary anthropology and philosophy, the preeminence of a metaphysics a priori uttering what should be said on cultures, politics, and aesthetics—there is no possible ontology prior to any existentialism, understood as what gives priority to the emergence as such of entities.
+Yet when object-oriented philosopher Graham Harman argues, on the basis of his reading of Latour, that there are only “actants” and no “potential,” no “virtual,” no “pre-individual” reality, he actually erases the dynamic difference between existences and the ontological field that we need to recognize retrospectively—that is, only after the fact of existence.
+This erasure could lead to the idea of a “flat” immanent world that, I argue, denies existence and its depth of field.
+Flatness or depth: this is the crucial philosophical alternative of our time.

-- 2. Coming into existence is only possible through an internal separation leading to polarities (left/right, high/low, inside/outside, but also visible/invisible, light/dark, etc.) that are not initially splits, but rather constitute a depth of field that a subject experiments with her or his reason or senses.
+Second, coming into existence is only possible through an internal separation leading to polarities (left/right, high/low, inside/outside, but also visible/invisible, light/dark, etc.) that are not initially splits but rather constitute a depth of field wherein a subject experiments with her or his reason or senses.
 In this regard, a subject can be defined as an instance of mediation, as a moment of communication, the last term signifying, à la Bataille, the excess through which polarities reveal their unfathomable difference.